DylGit27/HEPCAT_CaloGAN/README.md

 ```
 cmake /opt/geant4/calogan/generation
 ```
+And then run `make` to compile the source files.
 This should create an executable called `generate`.
 To run G4 as specified in the CaloGAN repo, run `./generate -m /opt/geant4/calogan/generation/cfg/run2.mac`, in which the terminal should begin printing events.

 ## Changing G4 Settings